 11.E.i Scope of monitoring

-The IRB Education and Compliance Specialists are full-time Human Subjects Office staff members who conduct pre- and post-approval monitoring of human subjects research under the purview of the University of Iowa IRB and Western Institutional Review Board.
+The IRB Education and Compliance Specialists are full-time Human Subjects Office staff members who conduct pre- and post-approval monitoring of human subjects research under the purview of the University of Iowa IRB and any external Institutional Review Board overseeing research at the University of Iowa.
 The program also provides educational resources, training sessions, and other programming to University of Iowa faculty, staff and students.

 The main goals of this program are: